Rights and licences in scholarly publishing

 Transferring rights to publisher

-In traditional publishing (i.e. in subscription-based journal), it is common that authors transfer rights to publishers.
-Authors retain the right to be named and referenced in a way that does not insult them (moral rights).
+• In traditional publishing (i.e. in subscription-based journals), authors retain the right to be named and referenced in a way that does not insult them (moral rights), while other rights usually are transferred to the publisher.
 Authors who have assigned their rights to a publisher, must ask permission from the publisher to reuse their own material.
 Yet under most publishing agreements, the authors retain some rights for reuse, e.g. the right to self-archive a version of an article in an open repository, or the right to use the article in a printed version of an author’s PhD thesis.
 Information on what rights the author retains, is found in the publishing agreement or on the publisher’s website, often under headlines such as Authors guidelines, Permissions or Copyright.

-In Open Access publishing, generally, an open licence is applied where the authors retain rights to their work, while users get permission to read, download, copy, distribute, search in, or link to the text.
+• In Open Access publishing, generally, an open licence is applied where the authors retain rights to their work, while users get permission to read, download, copy, distribute, search in, or link to the text.
 The most frequently used licences are the Creative Commons licences - a standardised set of open licences allowing different types of reuse.
 Please note that researchers' rights might be overruled by additional licencing agreements ("Licence to Publish"), especially in combination with restrictive licences (see also at the bottom of the page).

-When publishing a book, authors usually assign their rights to the publisher.
+• When publishing a book, authors usually assign their rights to the publisher.
 Authors have the right to royalties as long as the book is published and, for Norwegian books, compensation from Kopinor (an organization of publishers’ and authors’ associations) as long as copies from the book are being used in compendia.

 Authors may get their rights back if the publication of the book is discontinued.
 This is either indicated in the contract, or it may be possible to apply for later.